 As early as 1941, Edgar Allen, M.D., Chair of Yale Medical School Anatomy Department, published an article in the medical journal Cancer Research on the propensity of estrogen to cause cancer in animals.
 Since that time, the output of medical research and clinical studies continued to mount until, in 2001, representatives from the National Cancer Institute and the National Institutes of Health (NIH) voted 8-1 to add synthetic estrogen to the nation’s list of cancer-causing agents.

 Recent revelations that Wyeth directed DesignWrite medical ghostwriters to deliberately deemphasize the links between synthetic hormone replacement therapies and breast cancer in published medical journals are bringing experts in the field of BHRT to answer the question of the purpose for manipulating this data.

-''Because there is big money at stake,'' says Genie James, M.M.Sc., Executive Director of the Natural Hormone Institute. ''Prior to the WHI findings being made public in 2002, the Premarin-family of products was a 2.2 billion dollar pipeline.''
+“There is big money at stake,” says Randolph.
+“Prior to the WHI findings being made public in 2002, the Premarin-family of products was a 2.2 billion dollar pipeline.”

-"The sad reality is that when marketing gets ahead of medical science, women's lives are put at risk," says James.
+“The sad reality is that when marketing gets ahead of medical science, women’s lives are put at risk,” says Randolph.

 Fournier A, Berrino F, Clavel-Chapelon F. Unequal risks for breast cancer associated with different hormone replacement therapies: results from the E3N cohort study.
 Breast Cancer Res Treat.
 2008 Jan:107(1):103-111.

 Hargrove JT, Maxson WS, Wentz AC, Burnett LS.
 Menopausal hormone replacement therapy with continuous daily oral micronized estradiol and progesterone.
 Obstet Gynecol.
 1989 Apr;73(4):606-12.